Thabang-Mabula/dePsyLab/README.md

 ## General Information

 dePsyLab (pronounced kind of like "dee-sci-lab") is a small web-app intended to help users with decision making.
-It does this by providing a guided journey in creating a simplified decision matrix.
+It does this by providing a guided journey through the process of creating a simplified decision matrix.
 A decision matrix is a form of analysis that prioritises options based on the extent to which they meet pre-determined criteria (visit https://www.mindtools.com/pages/article/newTED_03.htm for more info).

 This is my first, small porfolio-project written in Angular.